Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

 6. Modify individually: Rasaad
   6.1.
 Disable Rasaad (BG:EE, BG:SOD, BG2:EE and EET)
        This component prevents Rasaad from appearing in BG:EE, BG:SOD and BG2:EE.
   6.2.
-Make Rasaad passive (BG2:EE and EET only)
+Make Rasaad passive (BG:EE, BG2:EE and EET)
+       BG:EE:  This component prevents Rasaad from joining the fight against the assassins Neira or Nimbul in Nashkel.
-       This component triggers the introduction cutscene in Trademeet only when you talk to Rasaad.
+       BG2:EE: This component triggers the introduction cutscene in Trademeet only when you talk to Rasaad.
 He can be found near the fountain.

 The following component is only available if you have selected to disable all or